monish-khatri/generate-branch-name/README.md

 - Click `Load unpacked` and select your extension folder.

 ## Test Your Extension:
-- Open a Jira page.
+- Open a Jira page/Modal.
-- Click on the extension icon in the Chrome toolbar.
+- Click on the extension icon in the Chrome toolbar or `Generate Branch Name` option in Context Menu.
 - Click `Generate` button in the popup.